Worldsheet Formalism for Decoupling Limits in String Theory: Introduction

 Different vacua in string theory are supposed to be unified by a single M-theory in eleven-dimensions.
 From the ten-dimensional string theoretical perspective, the extra eleventh dimension corresponds to a large string coupling.
-The nature of M-theory, which is essentially nonperturbative string theory, still remains mysterious.
-In certain decoupling limits of string theory where we zoom in on a self-consistent corner such that some states become inaccessible, significant simplification may take place.
+The nature of M-theory still remains mysterious.
+In certain decoupling limits of string theory, we zoom in on a self-consistent corner where some states become inaccessible, such that significant simplifications take place.
 Such simplifications sometimes allow us to probe nonperturbative aspects of string theory.
-The classification of such decoupling limits also help us map out different corners in M-theory, which may eventually be assembled into a bigger picture, while being agnostic to what the fundamental principles are\footnote{A complementary approach is to construct potential ultra-violet completions of the supermembrane sigma model, which is nonrenormalizable.
-One such possibility is known to be quantum critical membrane~\cite{Horava:2008ih, Yan:2022dqk}.}.
+It is therefore highly motivated to classify such decoupling limits and to map out different corners in M-theory, which may eventually be assembled into a bigger picture, while being agnostic to what the fundamental principles are\,\footnote{A complementary approach is to construct potential ultra-violet (UV) completions of the supermembrane sigma model, which is nonrenormalizable.
+One possible candidate for such a UV completion is known as the quantum critical membrane~\cite{Horava:2008ih, Yan:2022dqk}.}.